12. JavaScript HTTP functions

 if (error.response) {

-// The JSON response is in [error.response.data]
+// the answer jSON is in [error.response.data]

 return error.response.data;